LastLeaf/fw.mpa/README.md

 * `fw.currentLoading` (Read-Only) The current loading file (or dir of server modules) while framework initialing.
 * `fw.loadTmpl(file)` Load a template file.
 ONLY available while framework initialing, so call it at the beginning of files.
 The file path is relative to `fw.currentLoading`.
 * `fw.db` An object for visiting database.
 If database type is set to "mongodb", this is an [mongoose](http://mongoosejs.com/) object.
 Otherwise, it's null.
-* `fw.rpc(session, func, [callback])` Make an RPC from server side.
-You should provide the session object.
+* `fw.rpc(conn, func, [callback])` Make an RPC from server side.
 * `fw.restart()` Restart app in debug or cache mode, or simply exit in default mode.
 Take care when using this method.
 Notice that every time you modify `config.js`, server will automatically call this method.

-RPC: the `conn` object (represent a connection from sub-page).
+RPC and server side rendering: the `conn` object (represent a connection from sub-page, a rendering request, or a special page request).

 * `conn.msg(event, args)` Send an event to the sub-page.
 When reconnected, the conn object is rebuilt, so ALWAYS notify servers to use new conn object when reconnected (considering `socketConnect` event of sub-pages).
-Not available from server side (rendering and special pages).
+ONLY available in RPC from clients.
 * `conn.on(event, func)` Bind a function to an event.
 Currently there's only a "close" event, trigged when connection is closed.
-Not available from server side (rendering and special pages).
+ONLY available in RPC from clients.
 * `conn.session` The session object.
 You can write session data here.
 Session data is shared in connections from one browser.
 * `conn.session.save(callback)` Save session data to the database.
+* `conn.host` The host (domain name with port) of the calling client.

 # Development Status #
 fw.mpa is still in early development.
 See issues if you are interested.
 It cannot run on Windows currently.